 Dangers of Proton Beam Therapy

-Even though proton beam therapy limits the radiation to healthy organs and presents fewer side effects as a result, it is still a relatively risky medical treatment for certain types of cancer.
-As the therapy involves nuclear radiation (like all other radiation-based cancer treatments), proton therapy is likely to have some unwanted side effects.
+Even though proton beam therapy limits the radiation to healthy organs and presents fewer side effects, as a result, it is still a relatively risky medical treatment for certain types of cancer.
+As the therapy involves nuclear radiation (like all other radiation-based cancer treatments), proton therapy will likely have unwanted side effects.

 After the cancer radiation treatment is completed (using the proton beam technique), long-term side effects can occur months or even years down the line.
-The risks vary depending on the amount of radiation used and the areas exposed to radiation.
-As the radiation techniques continue to improve and evolve, it becomes difficult to predict with accuracy how it will affect a patient in terms of post-treatment complications and side effects.
-While the advocates of proton beam therapy claim that the long-term risks of the treatment are low for brain tumor patients, it is vital for patients and their caregivers to have an understanding of the potential long-term dangers to the patient’s health.
+The risks vary depending on the amount of radiation used and the areas exposed.
+As radiation techniques continue to improve and evolve, it becomes difficult to accurately predict how it will affect a patient regarding post-treatment complications and side effects.
+While the advocates of proton beam therapy claim that the long-term risks of the treatment are low for brain tumor patients, patients and their caregivers need to understand the potential long-term dangers to the patient's health.

 - The growth of necrotic tissue - In some rare cases, a mass of dead tissue – necrotic tissue – may form around the tumor area.
-This could take months or years to develop after the proton beam radiation therapy has been completed.
+This could take months or years to develop after the proton beam radiation therapy.
 Surgery may be required to remove this dead tissue.